ngantchou/siuu-api/README.md

 #### Code of Conduct

-Please read and follow our [Code of Conduct](https://github.com/OkunaOrg/okuna-api/blob/master/CODE_OF_CONDUCT.md).
+Please read and follow our [Code of Conduct](https://github.com/SiuuOrg/siuu-api/blob/master/CODE_OF_CONDUCT.md).

 #### License

 Every contribution accepted is licensed under [AGPL v3.0](http://www.gnu.org/licenses/agpl-3.0.html) or any later version.
 You must be careful to not include any code that can not be licensed under this license.

-Please read carefully [our license](https://github.com/OkunaOrg/okuna-api/blob/master/LICENSE.txt) and ask us if you have any questions.
+Please read carefully [our license](https://github.com/SiuuOrg/siuu-api/blob/master/LICENSE.txt) and ask us if you have any questions.

 #### Responsible disclosure

 Cyber-hero?
-Check out our [Vulnerability Disclosure page](https://www.okuna.io/en/vulnerability-report).
+Check out our [Vulnerability Disclosure page](https://www.siuu.io/en/vulnerability-report).

 #### Other issues

-We're available almost 24/7 in the Okuna slack channel.
-[Join us!](https://join.slack.com/t/okunaorg/shared_invite/enQtNDI2NjI3MDM0MzA2LTYwM2E1Y2NhYWRmNTMzZjFhYWZlYmM2YTQ0MWEwYjYyMzcxMGI0MTFhNTIwYjU2ZDI1YjllYzlhOWZjZDc4ZWY)
+We're available almost 24/7 in the Siuu slack channel.
+[Join us!](https://join.slack.com/t/siuuorg/shared_invite/enQtNDI2NjI3MDM0MzA2LTYwM2E1Y2NhYWRmNTMzZjFhYWZlYmM2YTQ0MWEwYjYyMzcxMGI0MTFhNTIwYjU2ZDI1YjllYzlhOWZjZDc4ZWY)

 #### Git commit message conventions